My thoughts on the latest TechHubTuesday Demo Night

 I attended this demo night and here are my thoughts around it

 This month I attended my second ever demo night hosted by the London TechHub.
-I wrote about my first experience over on the Nuu blog.

 The goal of the event isn’t for the folk on stage to try and get funding from anyone or pitch to people, the goal is to demo what they've been working on.
 This makes for way less spammy "pitches" and a more relaxed atmosphere.

 There were eight companies demoing at this months event, I want to talk about each of them in turn.

 We started off the evening with a live demo from a company who hopes to gamify the act of brushing your teeth by way of an attachment you put onto your toothbrush and a game running on your smart phone.

 They appear to have done their research and it is definitely a novel idea.

 I am clearly not the target market as I don't have kids and have no issues brushing my teeth.
 Maybe you are a parent?
 Would this be something that would interest you?

 The official blurb for Play Brush is;

 Playbrush is a London-based tech startup making brushing teeth fun.
 We are developing a smart hardware gadget, which transforms conventional toothbrushes into gaming controllers - so kids & young-at-hearts can play fun & instructional mobile games while brushing.